-1.0 Opening the Way
+Opening the Way

-F irst Nations, Inuit and Métis traditions are clear: children are a gift from the Creator, on loan to us from the spirit world.
+First Nations, Inuit and Métis traditions are clear: children are a gift from the Creator, on loan to us from the spirit world.
 It is their birthright to inherit cultures whose central tenets for thousands of years focused on how best to nurture young ones physically, mentally, emotionally and spiritually.
-In too many communities, that knowledge of how to raise whole children
+In too many communities, that knowledge of how to raise whole children has been interrupted by the fallout from residential schools and the lingering effects of colonization.
+Yet the underlying wisdom still exists, preserved in the memory banks and teachings of our Elders.
+And so too does the yearning on the part of parents for the kinds of cultural underpinnings that will anchor them and their children as they navigate their way through different stages of the life cycle.

-In March 2009, more than 100 parents, grandparents, practitioners, educators, elders, policy makers and other stakeholders from across Canada met for two days in Ottawa to take part in a showcase on Aboriginal child rearing.
+In March 2009, more than 100 parents, grandparents, practitioners, educators, Elders, policy makers and other stakeholders from across Canada met for two days in Ottawa to take part in a showcase on Aboriginal child rearing.
 They had been invited by the National Collaborating Centre for Aboriginal Health to share messages from the heart about how best to support Inuit, Métis and First Nations parents, guardians and families in caring for their children and youth.
-They gathered to exchange ideas and information about successful parenting and support programs, services and initiatives, to learn about other best practices, and to identify those elements in successful programs and services which were most relevant for Aboriginal peoples.
+They gathered to exchange ideas and information about successful parenting and support programs, services